HR

 The qualifications and educational background needed to secure a job in HR can vary depending on the specific role and the employer's requirements.
 However, there are some common qualifications that are generally beneficial for those pursuing a career in this field:

-• A relevant bachelor's degree - as mentioned above, a bachelor's degree is typically the minimum requirement for many HR roles.
+• A relevant bachelor's HR degree - as mentioned above, a HR degree is typically the minimum requirement for many HR roles.
 While a degree in HR is the most directly relevant, relevant qualifications in related fields can also provide a solid foundation for a HR career; for example, business administration, psychology, sociology or even law.
 These subjects can help you develop a strong understanding of organisational behaviour, people management and the legal aspects of employment.

 • An optional master's degree - a master's degree in HR management or a related field can enhance your career prospects, especially if you are aiming for senior or strategic HR roles.
 A master's degree can provide more in-depth knowledge of HR theories and practices and can help you to develop the strategic thinking skills needed for higher-level roles, such as human resources manager.